onap/vnfrqts-requirements/docs/Chapter8.rst

 are not being created and destroyed resulting in resource management overhead.

-R-55345 The VNF **SHOULD** use techniques such as â€œlazy loadingâ€� when initialization includes loading catalogues and/or lists which can grow over time, so that the VNF startup time does not grow at a rate proportional to that of the list.
+R-55345 The VNF **SHOULD** use techniques such as "lazy loading" when initialization includes loading catalogues and/or lists which can grow over time, so that the VNF startup time does not grow at a rate proportional to that of the list.